 He’s been working to promote a code of conduct that marketers can sign up to, which would ensure that practitioners watermark any virtual influencer images to make clear to followers that they’re not engaging with a real person.
 “You’d immediately identify the content and understand its motivations.
 If we can do that it would get rid of so many of those issues.”

 1Sec doesn’t seem to share Neville-Spencer’s concerns.
-Miyaji says that the company plans to release more virtual characters into the wild.
-He explains: “Among those virtual humans, there will be some where we will not tell the public that they are a virtual.
+Miyaji claims that the company plans to release more virtual characters into the wild.
+He says: “Among those virtual humans, there will be some where we will not tell the public that they are a virtual.
 I am very excited to see whether fans will communicate with these virtual humans as if it is a real person!”

 An FAQ found on Brud’s website hints at a guiding philosophy behind the playfulness.
 Asked whether Lil Miquela is real, it replies:

 “As real as Rihanna.”